 The $1M mortgage

-For this example, we’ll look at a $1.25M home with a $1M mortgage (the max that can be deducted).
-Assume the owners are a married couple who earn $400K in personal income, and file taxes jointly in California.
+We’ll start first by looking at a couple that owns a $1.25M home with a $1M mortgage (the max that can be deducted).
+Assume the couple earn $400K in personal income, and file taxes jointly in California.

 Value of mortgage interest tax deduction

-The mortgage interest tax deduction allows homeowners to deduct the interest expense from their mortgage against their personal income.
+But… the 4.5% interest rate is not the effective interest rate due to the mortgage interest tax deduction.
+This allows homeowners to deduct the interest expense from their mortgage against their personal income.
 This deduction can be valuable for people in a high tax bracket – for example, if you’re paying a marginal tax rate of 50%, then the mortgage tax deduction would theoretically reduce the true cost of your mortgage from 4.5% interest to 2.25%.
 But there are a few catches.
 First, the deduction disappears for any mortgage amount over $1M.
 Also, people often don’t account for the fact that this deduction is not additive to their standard deduction – i.e. they can either take their standard deduction ($24K for couples filing jointly), or they can take an itemized set of deductions that would include their mortgage interest expense and their state / local taxes (note: state / local tax deduction is capped at $10K).
 So in this example, eligible mortgage interest of $45K and $10K state / local deductions totals $55K in potential tax deductions.
 To get the true value to this couple, we should only look at the ‘incremental’ tax deduction above and beyond the standard deduction they would get anyhow – so subtract $24K from $55K and we get $31K in incremental deductions for having the mortgage.
-Now, with $400K in income, this couple is paying a marginal tax rate of 43.65%, which implies a value from the deduction of $13,209… this brings the true cost of the mortgage interest from $45K down to $31K – making for an effective interest rate of 3.1% (vs. the 4.5% stated interest rate)
+Now, with $400K in income, this couple is paying a marginal tax rate of 43.65%, which implies a value from the deduction of $13,209… this brings the true cost of the mortgage interest from $45K down to $31K – making for an effective interest rate of 3.1% (vs. the 4.5% stated interest rate).

-Interest cost vs. cash cost of mortgage

 So the true interest cost in this situation is 3.1%.
 Not bad.
 To outperform that from an investment perspective, this couple would need something yielding ~5.6% pre-tax.
+That’s feels achievable in the public markets, but it’s not a slam dunk – long term S&P 500 returns of 7-8% vs. 5.5% is not a HUGE difference.
+So it begs the question of whether it’s worth it on a risk-adjusted basis.
+You can take a 5.5% virtually risk free return by paying down your mortgage, or you can roll the dice at the 7-8% long term market returns – much higher risk.
+If you’re looking to balance your portfolio risk, it seems like paying the mortgage down isn’t a terrible idea.

+Interest cost vs. cash cost of mortgage

-Of course, with a mortgage you pay both the interest and the principal.
-This means the effective cash cost to cover the mortgage is closer to 4.9% after tax ($61K less the $13K tax savings means a true cash outlay of $48K to carry the mortgage)… which equates to a ~8.69% pre-tax yield, which means they would need substantially higher yield to cover that carrying cost.
+Of course, in addition to long term returns, I am also quite interested in reaching Ramen Retirement as soon as possible.
+With a mortgage you pay both the interest and the principal.
+This means the effective cash cost to cover the mortgage is closer to 4.9% after tax ($61K less the $13K tax savings means a true cash outlay of $48K to carry the mortgage)… which equates to a ~8.69% pre-tax yield, which means this couple would need substantially higher yield today to cover that carrying cost.
+The stock market will likely yield ~2% in dividends, so in this case, using the mortgage proceeds for buying stocks will push out the time it takes to reach Ramen Retirement.
+If you wanted ~8% yields, it is possible to do with certain types of real estate investments, but they definitely have higher risk than simply paying down your mortgage.

 Control group – no mortgage